 The Payment Card Industry Data Security Standard (PCI DSS) protects cardholder data (CHD).

-It prevents thieves from stealing cardholder data or CHD and using it to commit fraud, which affects consumer confidence and damages your reputation as a merchant.
+It prevents thieves from stealing cardholder data (CHD) and using it to commit fraud, which affects consumer confidence and damages your reputation as a merchant.

 PCI DSS covers the security of systems and networks that store, process or transmit card data.
 It only covers credit card transactions.
 Learn more about the PCI Security Standards Council, what it does, and why it’s important.